-In order to ensure that our aims are met and the Programme of Study is covered at each key stage the school follows the enquiry based approach set out in 'Religion for Today and Tomorrow' non-statutory guidance supporting the Hertfordshire Agreed Syllabus of Religious Education 2017-2022/ some additional elements of the previous Hertfordshire Primary Scheme of Work for RE (2012-2017) have been retained/ we draw upon to resources provided by the Understanding Christianity project.
-Our long term planning builds-in coverage of and progression in both the content and concepts outlined in the eight key areas of learning.
+In order to ensure that our aims are met and the Programme of Study is covered at each key stage the school follows the enquiry based approach set out in 'Religion for Today and Tomorrow' non-statutory guidance supporting the Hertfordshire Agreed Syllabus of Religious Education 2017-2022 and some additional elements of the previous Hertfordshire Primary Scheme of Work for RE (2012-2017) have been retained.
+We also draw upon planning and resources provided by the Understanding Christianity scheme.
+Our long-term planning builds-in coverage of and progression in both the content and concepts outlined in the eight key areas of learning.
 Our schemes of work ensure that pupils have encountered and explored the religions through the EYFS and Key Stage/s 1 and 2.
 We have used a combination of teaching RE through the creative curriculum, RE days and as a separate subject, depending on the material which has to be covered.